 Under the Massachusetts constitution, legislation may be enacted in the Commonwealth pursuant to a voter initiative process.
 Initiative petitions which have been certified by the Attorney General as to proper form and as to which the requisite number of voter signatures has been collected are submitted to the Legislature for consideration.
 If the Legislature fails to enact the measure into law as submitted, the petitioner may place the initiative on the ballot for the next statewide general election by collecting additional voter signatures.
 If approved by a majority of the voters at the general election, the petition becomes law 30 days after the date of the election.
 Initiative petitions so approved by the voters do not constitute constitutional amendments and may be subsequently amended or repealed by the Legislature.
 Initiative petitions may not make appropriations.
 In recent years, ballots at statewide general elections typically have presented a variety of initiative petitions, sometimes including petitions relating to tax and fiscal policy.
 A number of these have been approved and become law.
-See particularly "COMMONWEALTH REVENUES AND EXPENDITURES - Limitations on Tax Revenues" and "COMMONWEALTH REVENUES AND EXPENDITURES - Local Aid."
+See particularly "Commonwealth Revenues And Expenditures - Limitations on Tax Revenues" and "Commonwealth Revenues And Expenditures - Local Aid."

-Four initiative petitions will appear on the general election ballot in November, 2014, two of which, if approved by the voters, would have a material impact on future Commonwealth revenues.
+On September 4, 2013, the Attorney General certified 25 petitions proposing voter-enacted laws covering 11 topics; some petitioners submitted more than one version of a petition on the same topic.
+Of these petitions, 11 were circulated for signatures, and six received sufficient signatures by the December 4, 2013 deadline.
+Two of the petitions, if placed on the ballot and approved by the voters, would have a material impact on future Commonwealth revenues.
 The Department of Revenue is currently in the process of estimating the revenue impacts.
 See "COMMONWEALTH REVENUES AND EXPENDITURES - State Taxes; Other Taxes" and "COMMONWEALTH REVENUES AND EXPENDITURES - Federal and Other Non-Tax Revenues; Gaming."